AS 91246 annotated exemplars

 This involves:

-- describing, in detail, a spatial or temporal pattern of the geographic topic using geographic terminology and concepts
+• describing, in detail, the global pattern of the geographic topic using geographic terminology

-- explaining, in detail, the factors and/or processes that contribute to this pattern
+• explaining, in detail, the factors and/or processes that contribute to the pattern

-This student has described the spatial pattern of deforestation in detail, through reference to characteristics of the linear pattern, such as peripheral, corridor and pockets (1).
-The global evidence used for these different patterns continues to support the wider global linear pattern (2).
+The student has described localized patterns of deforestation in detail, through reference to characteristics of the linear pattern such as peripheral, corridor and pockets (1).
+Evidence for version 4, for the global pattern of deforestation in detail, would have a focus on the wider global linear pattern.

-Relevant causes are explained in detail as contributing to the corridor pattern in the Amazon and larger concentrations in Africa and South East Asia.
-The explanation provides a range of evidence including more recent causes such as logging, along with the more traditional causes like shifting cultivation (3).
+Causes are explained in detail as contributing to the corridor pattern in the Amazon and larger concentrations in Africa and Southeast Asia.
+The explanation provides a range of evidence, including recent causes such as logging along with more traditional causes like shifting cultivation (3).

 High Achieved